Sessions in-person in boston and online across ma, me & FL

 You did everything “right” but still feel alone.

 Most men were never taught how to talk about their feelings.
 Instead, the message was to tough it out, stay in control, and keep moving.
-Maybe you heard things like “man up” or “don’t be weak,” and after a while, shutting down just felt safer than risking vulnerability.
+Maybe you heard things like “man up” or “don’t be weak,” and after a while, closing yourself off just felt easier than risking judgment or rejection.

-But what started as self-protection can slowly cut you off - from your own emotions, from the people you care about, and from the part of you that just wants to be seen for who you are.
-You’ve worked hard to build your life, yet it still feels heavy, disconnected, and not as satisfying as you thought it would be.
+But what started as protection can slowly turn into isolation.
+Over time, it can cut you off from your emotions, from the people you care about, and even from the part of you that wants to be seen for who you really are.
+You’ve worked hard to build your life, but underneath it all there’s still a heaviness, a sense of disconnection, and a question of why it doesn’t feel more satisfying.

 How we’ll work together